Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell.md

 ## Related Information
 - Dependencies
+  - Tizen 3.0 and Higher for Mobile
-  - Tizen 3.0 and Higher for Mobile and Wearable
+  - Tizen 3.0 and Higher for Wearable